my-yangj/freeipa-local-prov/README.md

   also ref https://github.com/go-gitea/gitea/tree/master/docker

 ## podman instead of docker
-master node has the pre-installed tools exports to work nodes with nfs. when a user wants extra tool or need different work enviornment (all nodes are ubuntu20.04), they could create rootless container with podman. support rootless container so that non-privilege  it specifies the image location as below, (location must be host disk). otherwise container/images are under user's home.
+master node has the pre-installed tools exports to work nodes with nfs. when a user wants extra tool or need different work enviornment (all nodes are ubuntu20.04), they could create rootless container with podman, which supporst rootless container which is non-privilege.  it specifies the image location as below,  and image location must be host disk *instead of nfs*. otherwise container/images are under user's home.
   ```toml
     [storage]
     driver = "overlay"